Clinamenic/GFEL/content/library/Field Reports/PizzaDAO.md

 At the same time, a vibrant NFT community on Clubhouse was energized by the idea of throwing a decentralized global pizza party for **Bitcoin Pizza Day**—the anniversary of Laszlo Hanyecz’s legendary 10,000 BTC pizza purchase—to support independent pizzerias and their communities.
 The convergence of **memes, mutual aid, and crypto culture** catalyzed PizzaDAO’s formation.

+**Founding Goal:** Bring small businesses—especially pizzerias—onchain in ways that allow for community ownership, transparent funding, and mutual support.

 ![](assets/field-reports/pizzaDAO-global-pizza-party-2024.jpg)

 PizzaDAO is a **global cooperative experiment** that uses blockchain tools to throw pizza parties and fund independent pizzerias.
 Its flagship event is the [**Global Pizza Party**](https://globalpizza.party), held every May 22.
 In 2024, the event activated over **220 cities in 80+ countries**, serving pizza to more than **15,000 people**.